The HIV Commission is putting together a national call for written evidence.

 Please note themes are not listed in any particular order.

 Theme 1: Understanding trends, trajectories and opportunities to end the HIV epidemic

-- Late HIV diagnoses: What causes it and what can be done about it?
+- Late HIV diagnoses and deaths: What causes it and what can be done about it?

-- Economics: What are the health and wider societal costs of HIV infection
+- Economic impact: What are the health and wider societal costs of HIV infection

 - Travel associated HIV: What is its contribution to the UK epidemic?
 What can be done?

 Theme 2: Combination Prevention: what works in preventing HIV.